 I’m still wrestling with the debate over whether Birdman is an artistically ambitious romp or a truly great movie.
 Much like the characters in the film, I’m wrestling with whether I have confused my admiration with adoration.
 It’s a movie that I feel compelled to see a second time, and maybe a third, just to get a handle on my overall thoughts and feelings.
 That may be a sign that Birdman is a film for the ages, or maybe it’s just a sign that it’s not as approachable and denied a higher level of greatness by its obtuseness.
 Inarritu’s surreal showbiz satire is plenty entertaining, darkly comic, and a technical marvel thanks to the brilliant camerawork.
 The percussion-heavy musical score is another clever choice, naturally adding more urgency and anxiety to the proceedings.
 Birdman is a strange and beguiling movie, one that deserves to be seen, needs to be experienced, and stays with you rolling around in your brain.
 That sounds like a winner to me.

 Nate’s Grade: A

-Posted on November 5, 2014, in 2014 Movies and tagged andrea riseborough, dark comedy, ed norton, emma stone, fantasy, inarritu, indie, mental illness, michael keaton, naomi watts, oscar, satire, super hero, theater, zach galifianakis.
+Posted on November 5, 2014, in 2014 Movies and tagged andrea riseborough, best picture, dark comedy, ed norton, emma stone, fantasy, inarritu, indie, leslie manville, mental illness, michael keaton, naomi watts, oscars, quirky, satire, super hero, theater, zach galifianakis.
 Bookmark the permalink.
 2 Comments.